 What is Orientation Week?

-- Semester 1 O-Week 2013 is February 18 - 22 and is the official start to University and is held during the week before classes in Semesters 1 and 2.
+Semester 1 2017 O-Week is February 20 -24 and is the official start to University and is held a week before classes start.

 Do I have to attend O-Week?

 Attending orientation is an important step of starting university so attendance is considered essential.
 Compulsory information and welcome sessions will be held by your Faculty or School.
-All students must attend a 'Getting Started' information session conducted by Student Services is compulsory for all international students and highly recommended for domestic students.
+The 'Getting Started' information session conducted by Student Services is compulsory for all international students and highly recommended for domestic students.

 What can I do during O-Week?

 O’week offers you social, sporting, study and support sessions and events to help you get familiar with the campus, meet people, get prepared for study, find out who’s there to help and most importantly...have fun!